sentinel1909/jeff-mitchell-dev-v2/content/blog/2023/2023_04_14_resultful_thinking_error_handling_in_rust.md

 }
 ```

-I've yet to write a lot about generics yet, but similar to the Option enum, Result has two generic type parameters.
+I've yet to write a lot about generics, but similar to the `Option` enum, Result has two generic type parameters.
 The T represents the type that will be returned in a success case, it's wrapped in a n "Ok" variant.
-The E represents and error type that is reutrned in a failure case, it's wrapped in an "Err" variant.
+The `E` represents and error type that is returned in a failure case, it's wrapped in an `Err` variant.

 Let's revisit the contrived example of a program that divides two numbers, as I used in the article on the Option enum: